 High Sheen Navy Paint on Walls:

-What paint sheen is your favorite to use?
+What gloss level is your favorite to use?
 Tell me in the comments below!

 Sherwin Williams Silverplate Paint Color : A Beautiful Neutral Gray